 Prices and Arranging a Consultation

 I offer an initial consultation free of charge.
 This is an opportunity for you to tell me a little about yourself and what you are looking for, and for me to answer any questions you might have.
-I advise people to 'shop around' when looking for a therapist as I believe that it is important to try and find a therapist who feels like a good fit.
+I advise people to 'shop around' when looking for a therapist - it is important to find a therapist who feels like the right fit.

 I offer individual therapy sessions on either a short or long-term basis.
 This can be something we agree on at the beginning, or work out as we go along.